Abstract Guidelines – MISWeek 2020

 - Do not use abbreviations in the title or body of the abstract.

-- Abstract text that does not comply with the required format will be returned for editing.
+- Abstract text that does not comply with the required format will be returned.

 SCIENTIFIC POSTER SUBMISSION